Resparing/vkdt/DOCUMENTATION/Window.md

 ### Main Loop Code

 You can check if your window should stay open with the `isOpen()` function.
 The function will return a boolean whether the window should stay open or not.
 You **must** also update the window with the `update()` function.
-This is used to poll all events, and is important when rendering graphics.
+This is used to poll all events, & is important when rendering graphics.
 Use the following example as a reference.

 ```cpp
 while(pVKDTWindow -> isOpen())